 Social: Most farmers are above 50 years and youth are leaving villages.
 With the introduction of agroforestry and implementing innovative technology, modern ways of farming are introduced.
 This has the huge potential to bring back youth to undertake more commercialized farming in their own villages.
-This may also help loosen patriarchic structures prevalent in traditional rural societies.

 From the benefits of Fair Agro Food a part returns to the communities building water systems, hospitals, and schools.